harness/developer-hub/release-notes/platform.md

   A code enhancement has fixed this issue.

-- The comparison of email addresses during login is case-sensitive.
+- The comparison of email addresses during sign in is case-sensitive.
 (PL-32198)

   A code enhancement has fixed this issue.